-Here's a procedure recommended by Colin Colenso for measuring a cue's natural pivot length:
+The following video demonstrates a recommended procedure for measuring a cue's natural pivot length:

 "Squirt - Part IV: BHE, FHE, and pivot-length calibration" (BD, November, 2007) also presents a simple procedure for measuring the natural pivot length for a cue; although, throw is more of a factor in these measurements.
 The procedure in the article yields more of an "effective pivot length," which compensates for both squirt and throw.
 This pivot length will be longer than the actualy natural pivot length.

 With a bridge length well matched to the natural pivot length of a shaft, the effects of any stroke swoop (intentional or unintentional) can be canceled by the resulting squirt (cue ball deflection), resulting in a straight shot.
 This can be particularly useful with a break cue, where stroking errors are more likely at the fast speeds used.
 For more info, see Diagram 4 in "Squirt - Part IV: BHE, FHE, and pivot-length calibration" (BD, November, 2007) and break shot technique and equipment advice.

 Having the natural pivot length well matched to your preferred bridge length can also be important if you use back-hand english (BHE) to compensate for squirt when using sidespin.
 For more information, see the BHE resource page.

 TP B.1 uses physics and math to predict the natural pivot length for a cue from squirt angle measurements.
 Here are some of the conclusions supported by the analysis: